 However, if you suddenly freeze accounts that your spouse needs for living expenses, this will create problems.
 Your spouse will want you to make appropriate maintenance payments and may apply to the court for an interim financial order.

 If your spouse is the sole owner of the family home, you should apply to the Land Registry to register an interest in the property.
-This will prevent the house being sold without your consent.
+This will provide you with protection from the house being sold without your knowledge or consent.

 6. How much maintenance is a former spouse entitled to?

 It depends on the circumstances.
 Factors to be taken into account include:

 - each partner's needs, assets and ability to earn income;